yast/yast-storage-ng/doc/partitioner_ui/idea-different_edit.md

-As an example of the inconsistencies this proposal tries to address, imagine a partition formatted as Btrfs, clicking "edit" for the partition and for its corresponding Btrfs filesystem in 15.2 result in two different dialogs.
+As an example of the inconsistencies this proposal tries to address, imagine a partition formatted as Btrfs, clicking "edit" for the partition and for its corresponding Btrfs filesystem in 15.2 results in two different dialogs.
 The experience could be smoother and make more sense (at several levels) with a better organization of the dialogs and workflows to format a device (or a set of devices, since multi-device filesystems are possible) and to modify existing filesystems.